 Data Protection law states we are allowed to use personal information only if we have a proper reason for doing so.
 This includes sharing it outside the Paxport group.
 The law states we must have one or more reasons for processing it:

-• to fulfil a contract we have with you, or
+- to fulfill a contract we have with you, or

 A legitimate interest is when we have a business or commercial reason to use your information.
 But even then, it must not unfairly go against what is right and best for you.